-Each client of PCA's advisory services provided on an ongoing basis will receive trade confirms and monthly statements from the custodian and accounts billed monthly will receive a report detailing the client's account, including assets held, asset value and how fees are calculated prepared by a third party financial service provider.
+Each client of PCA's advisory services provided on an ongoing basis will receive trade confirms and monthly statements from the custodian.
+Accounts billed monthly will receive a cost summary statement detailing the client's account, asset value, and total monthly fee calculated and prepared by a third-party financial service provider.
+Accounts will also be provided quarterly performance reports detailing the clients account, including assets held, asset value, and calculation of fees prepared by third-party financial service provider.
 Accounts, if any, billed quarterly will receive a report detailing the client's account, including assets held, asset value, and calculation of fees prepared by third party financial service provider.
 All reports are available electronically through client portals on demand.